 Try to move your spine regularly, straighten it out, and stretch it by sitting tall and pulling your shoulders back.
-Try not to sit for too long.
+Try not to sit for longer than 30 minutes at a time if possible.
 Stand up, walk around, and stretch.
 If you have a desk job, try a sit/stand desk.